Skip to main content

 Scott Younger

-The Public Advisory Council for Television operates independently of WBGU-PBS' management and its Board of Directors and has no operational or day-to-day role in finance, personnel, programming, or in any other matter.
-The PACT’s independence ensures objectivity in its advisement of WBGU-PBS.
+The Public Advisory Council for Television (PACT) operates independently of WBGU-PBS' management and its board of trustees (Bowling Green State University Trustees) and has no operational or day-to-day role in finance, personnel, programming, or in any other matter.
+PACT’s independence ensures objectivity in its advisement of WBGU-PBS.

-The function of the PACT is to review the WBGU-PBS’ programming goals, services, and significant policy decisions.
-The CAB also serves as a vehicle for the community to effectively provide input to the WBGU-PBS and advises the WBGU-PBS with respect to whether the programming and other policies are meeting the education and cultural needs of the communities served.
+PACT's function is to review the WBGU-PBS’ programming goals, services, and significant policy decisions.
+PACT also serves as a vehicle for the community to effectively provide input to WBGU-PBS and advises WBGU-PBS with respect to whether the programming and other policies are meeting the education and cultural needs of the communities served.

 Public Advisory Council for Television Policies:

-Pursuant to the provisions of the Federal Communications Act governing the Corporation for Public Broadcasting, the PACT shall advise the WBGU-PBS Board of Trustees (Bowling Green State University Trustees) with respect to whether the programming and other policies of WBGU-PBS meet the specialized educational and cultural needs of Northwest and West Central Ohio, and may make such recommendations as it considers appropriate to meet such needs.
-As part of this advisement, the PACT shall be permitted to review and assess the WBGU-PBS programming goals, the community service activities, and the impact on the community of significant policy decisions rendered by WBGU-PBS.
-The PACT deliberates independently of station management and the Board of Directors, determining its own agenda and electing its own leadership.
-The PACT is an advisory body only, and is not authorized to exercise any control over WBGU-PBS daily management or operations.
-The PACT conveys its findings and recommendations based on public input to the Board of Directors on an annual basis, if warranted.
+Pursuant to the provisions of the Federal Communications Act governing the Corporation for Public Broadcasting (CPB), PACT shall advise the WBGU-PBS board of trustees (Bowling Green State University Trustees) with respect to whether programming and other policies of WBGU-PBS meet the specialized educational and cultural needs of Northwest and West Central Ohio, and may make such recommendations as it considers appropriate to meet such needs.
+As part of this advisement, PACT shall be permitted to review and assess WBGU-PBS programming goals, community service activities, and the impact on the community of significant policy decisions rendered by WBGU-PBS.
+PACT deliberates independently of station management and the board of directors, determining its own agenda and electing its own leadership.
+PACT is an advisory body only, and is not authorized to exercise any control over WBGU-PBS daily management or operations.
+PACT conveys its findings and recommendations based on public input to the Board of Directors on an annual basis, if warranted.

-The PACT shall be a diverse group with regard to race, gender, age, ethnicity, and community of residence.
+PACT shall be a diverse group with regard to race, gender, age, ethnicity, and community of residence.
 PACT members shall be members of WBGU-PBS at the time of their application and for the duration of their service.
-The PACT shall consist of a minimum of 10 members and a maximum of 24 members.
-Members shall serve three-year terms, which may be renewed consecutively twice (for a total of 2 three-year consecutive terms, or 6 years).
+PACT shall consist of a minimum of 10 members and a maximum of 24 members.
+Each member shall serve a three-year term, which may be renewed consecutively twice (for a total of two three-year consecutive terms, or six years).
 Terms shall be staggered to facilitate the selection of one-third of the members every year.
 Members shall be recruited from the station viewing area and selected by the PACT.
-All persons interested in being nominated for membership shall complete an application.
+All persons interested in being nominated for membership must complete an application.
 There shall be no dues or financial expectations (e.g., donations) required of PACT members.

-Any PACT Member who fails to attend at least two-thirds of the regularly scheduled meetings of the PACT over a one year period that coincides with their term commitment shall be deemed no longer a Member in good standing and is ineligible to continue as a PACT Member.
-Any member desiring to resign from the PACT shall submit their resignation in writing to the President of the PACT.
+Any PACT member who fails to attend at least two-thirds of the regularly scheduled meetings during a one-year period that coincides with their term commitment shall be deemed no longer a member in good standing and is ineligible to continue as a PACT member.
+Any member desiring to resign from PACT shall submit a resignation in writing to the PACT president.

-The PACT shall include officers elected by the PACT members.
-The officers of the PACT shall be Chairperson, Vice-Chairperson and Secretary.
-The officers shall be elected at the annual meeting which shall occur immediately following the annual appointment or reappointment of members to the PACT.
-The term of office for Officers shall be one year in any given position, and individuals are eligible for nomination as an officer after their first full year as a member of the PACT.
-For the purposes of electing officers, a simple majority of votes by all seated PACT members shall be required for a PACT member to be elected to an officer position.
-The duties afforded to the Chair, Vice-Chair and Secretary shall be similar to those of an advisory board, and the Secretary shall either take minutes at each PACT meeting or appoint a designee to do so.
+PACT shall include officers – president, vice president and secretary – elected by PACT members.
+Elections will occur at the start of the annual meeting.
+The term of office shall be one year in any given position, and individuals are eligible for nomination as an officer after their first full year as a PACT member.
+For the purposes of electing officers, a simple majority of votes by all seated PACT members shall be required.
+The duties afforded to the president, vice president and secretary shall be similar to those of an advisory board, and the secretary shall either take minutes at each PACT meeting or appoint a designee to do so.